-To find out whether equity release is your best option, you should call us for specialist independent advice.
-We will be happy to tell you more about the plans available.
+We will refer you to an experienced Equity Release specialist who will be happy to tell you more about the plans available.

 The advisors will tell you everything you need to know about Equity Release including the effect on the amount of inheritance you can leave and if your entitlement to means-tested benefits could be affected now or in the future.

-Equity release may involve a home reversion plan or a lifetime mortgage which is secured against you property.
+Equity release may involve a home reversion plan or a lifetime mortgage which is secured against your property.
 To understand the features and risks ask for your personalised illustration.

 You only continue to own your own home with a lifetime mortgage which is secured against your property.
 A fee will be payable for arranging your mortgage.